hammaadworks/whatcha-do.in/docs/PRD.md

 - **FR-4.1:** The main user interface must display three primary columns for managing habits: "Today", "Yesterday", and "The Pile".
     - On desktop, this will be a two-row layout: Top row with "Today" and "Yesterday" side-by-side, and a full-width "The Pile" on the bottom.
 Interaction will be `Drag-and-Drop`.
     - On mobile, this will be a single-column, stacked layout: "Today", then "Yesterday", then "The Pile".
 Interaction will be `Tap-to-Move`.
     All columns must sort their habit chips according to the following three-level order: 1.
 Public habits first, 2. by highest streak count (descending), 3. by name (ascending).
+"The Pile" column has a special sorting order: 1.
+"Lively" habits first, then 2.
+Public habits, 3. by highest last streak (descending), and 4. by name (ascending).
 - **FR-4.2:** The daily state change occurs at 12:00 am in the user's local timezone.
 At this time, any habits completed the previous day appear in the "Yesterday" column.
 - **FR-4.3:** Users must be able to drag a habit from "Yesterday" to "Today" to mark it as complete for the current day and continue its active streak.
-- **FR-4.4 (The "Two-Day Rule"):** If a habit in the "Yesterday" column is not moved to "Today" by the daily cut-off, it must be automatically moved to "The Pile", unless the "Grace Period" is triggered.
-When moved to The Pile due to a missed day, its active streak is reset to zero, but the previous streak count is preserved as a 'High Score' and displayed in a visually distinct manner (e.g., grayed out).
-- **FR-4.5 (The "Grace Period"):** If a user opens the app for the first time on a new day and has pending habits from the previous day, they must be presented with a dedicated "End of Day Summary" screen.
+- **FR-4.4 (The "Grace Period"):** If a user opens the app for the first time on a new day and has pending habits from the previous day, they must be presented with a dedicated "End of Day Summary" screen.
-    - **FR-4.5.1:** This screen must allow the user to mark pending habits from the previous day as complete.
+    - **FR-4.4.1:** This screen must allow the user to mark pending habits from the previous day as complete.
-    - **FR-4.5.2:** From this screen, the user must be able to add a new or existing habit to the previous day's record.
+    - **FR-4.4.2:** From this screen, the user must be able to add a new or existing habit to the previous day's record.
-    - **FR-4.5.3:** After confirming the summary, the daily state change cycle runs with the corrected data.
+    - **FR-4.4.3:** After confirming the summary, the daily state change cycle runs with the corrected data.
-- **FR-4.6:** Users must be able to drag a habit from "The Pile" to "Today" to restart it (active streak begins at 1).
+- **FR-4.5 (The True "Two-Day Rule"):** A habit's streak is only broken after two consecutive missed days.
+This is managed through a new two-stage process in "The Pile".
+- **FR-4.6 (Miss Day 1: "Lively" State):** If a habit in the "Yesterday" column is not completed, it moves to "The Pile" at midnight and enters a **"Lively"** state for 24 hours.
+    - **FR-4.6.1:** If a user moves a "Lively" habit to "Today", its original streak **continues uninterrupted**.
+- **FR-4.7 (Miss Day 2: "Junked" State):** If a "Lively" habit is not rescued from The Pile within 24 hours, it transitions to a permanent **"Junked"** state.
+    - **FR-4.7.1:** When a habit becomes "Junked", its `current_streak` is reset to zero, and that value is saved as the `last_streak`.
+    - **FR-4.7.2:** If a user moves a "Junked" habit to "Today", its streak resets to 1.
+- **FR-4.8 (Junked Days Counter):** Once a habit is in the "Junked" state, the UI must display a counter indicating how many days it has been neglected (e.g., "-7" for 7 days).
-- **FR-4.7:** The 'Yesterday' column is read-only; habits cannot be deleted or edited from this column.
+- **FR-4.9:** The 'Yesterday' column is read-only; habits cannot be deleted or edited from this column.
-- **FR-4.8:** Users can long-press a habit in the 'Today' column to undo the action.
-This moves the habit back to its previous column ('Yesterday' or 'The Pile') and reverts the streak count to its previous state.
+- **FR-4.10:** Users can long-press a habit in the 'Today' column to undo the completion.
+This action reverts the streak count and moves the habit back to a previous column based on its state before completion: if the streak was > 1, it returns to "Yesterday"; if the streak was 1, it returns to "The Pile".

 ### FR-5: Journaling & Data Entry
 - **FR-5.1:** When a habit or todo is marked complete, a modal must appear allowing the user to record details.
+    - **FR-5.1.1:** The modal must display the current streak count and indicate the new streak after logging (e.g., "Streak: 5 → 6").
-    - **FR-5.1.1:** The modal must include an intensity slider with discrete values (0, 20, 40, 60, 80, 100) and empathetic labels (e.g., 0: "Didn't do it / Felt terrible", 100: "Awesome! / Crushed it!").
-This slider captures the user's subjective feeling/quality of the habit completion.
+    - **FR-5.1.2:** The modal must include a `mood` selector designed as a "fuel meter" (semi-circular gauge) with six discrete, tappable segments (corresponding to values 0, 20, 40, 60, 80, 100) and empathetic emoji labels.
+This captures the user's subjective feeling.
+    - **FR-5.1.3:** For quantitative habits, the modal must display the user's completed `work` versus their `goal` (e.g., "25/30 pages").
+The user will input their `work` by tapping and typing in a number field.
+    - **FR-5.1.4:** The `goal` value displayed in the modal must be editable.
+An "i" button next to the goal will trigger a pop-up explaining that the goal number and unit can be changed.
+    - **FR-5.1.5:** The modal must include a structured `duration` input, consisting of a number field for the value and a dropdown for the unit (limited to "minutes" and "hours").
-    - **FR-5.1.2:** The system must formally record the `current_goal_value` for a habit, the `actual_value_achieved` for each completion, and the `goal_at_completion` (the goal active when the habit was completed).
+    - **FR-5.1.6:** The system must formally record the `goal_value`, the `work` value, the `duration_value`, the `duration_unit`, and the `goal_at_completion` (the goal active when the habit was completed).
-    - **FR-5.1.3:** The modal must include fields for duration and free-form text notes.
+    - **FR-5.1.7:** The modal must include fields for free-form text `notes`.
-    - **FR-5.1.4:** Users must be able to bypass detail entry by pressing `Enter` to log the item with default values.
+    - **FR-5.1.8:** Users must be able to bypass detail entry by pressing `Enter` to log the item with default values.
+    - **FR-5.1.9:** The modal must include a "Cancel" option to dismiss it without logging.
+    - **FR-5.1.10:** If a habit is re-recorded on the same day (e.g., after being undone), the completion modal must pre-fill with the last recorded `mood`, `work`, and `duration` values for that day.
 - **FR-5.2:** The system must provide a dual-view journal with distinct "Public" and "Private" sections.
-- **FR-5.3:** Notes from completed public items must be automatically added to the Public Journal.
+- **FR-5.3:** Notes from completed public items, along with the habit's name, mood, work, and duration, must be automatically added to the Public Journal as a line item.
-- **FR-5.4:** Notes from completed private items must be automatically added to the Private Journal.
+- **FR-5.4:** Notes from completed private items, along with the habit's name, mood, work, and duration, must be automatically added to the Private Journal as a line item.
 - **FR-5.5:** Users must be able to add free-form text directly to either the public or private journal using a Markdown editor.
 - **FR-5.6:** Users must be able to edit the content of any journal entry at any time.
 - **FR-5.7:** The journal view must default to showing today's entries and provide a date selector to view entries from past dates.